Fiji travel advice

 Around the islands

-If time permits we strongly recommend island-hopping to give you a really good flavour of the diversity of experiences available.
+If time permits we strongly recommend island-hopping to give you a really good flavor of the diversity of experiences available.
 To the west the Yasawa Islands offer pristine beaches, and the northern islands of Vanua Levu and Taveuni add their own distinctive cultural traditions.

 English is the official language of Fiji, though many Fijians are multilingual and speak their vernacular Fijian or Fiji-Hindi.